Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

-Click for DetailsThe card at the top left represents how you see yourself.
+Click for DetailsThe card not shown but at the center of the cross, represents the atmosphere surrounding the central issue.
 Ten of Wands (Oppression), when reversed: Refusing to take on burdens greater than you can carry.
 Noble leadership restrained from transforming into tyranny.
 Bearing the weight of ultimate responsibility without being crushed.
 Through careful conservation of their fuel, the engines of creation continue onward.